gabemule/git-aliases/docs/improvements/rollback-command.md

 # Git Rollback Command

 ## Description
-Provides a safe and interactive way to rollback production changes.
-Shows recent changes, helps select the rollback point, and creates a new branch for review before applying the rollback.
+Provides a safe and interactive way to rollback changes.
+Shows recent changes with pagination, helps select the rollback point, and creates a new branch for review before applying the rollback.
 Uses the configured main branch from git config.

 ## Features
-- Interactive commit selection
+- Interactive commit selection with pagination
 - Safe rollback through PR process
 - Automatic branch creation
 - Change verification